 United Nations secretary-general Antonio Guterres launched a UN “Save our Future” campaign.
 (Reuters) United Nations secretary-general Antonio Guterres warned that the world faces a “generational catastrophe” because of school closures amid the Covid-19 pandemic and said that getting students safely back to the classroom must be “a top priority”.
 Once local transmission of Covid-19 is under control, getting students back into schools and learning institutions as safely as possible must be a top priority,” he said.
-“Consultation with parents, carers, teachers and young people is fundamental.”
+“Consultation with parents, carers, teachers, and young people is fundamental.”

 Alarming numbers of users, especially among the younger generation, are excessively using social media.
-When we use it, there is a direct neurological effect on our mind.
+When we use it, there is a direct neurological effect on our minds.
 Some even say that social media is like the world’s largest slot machine.
 What a temptation and range of choices we have for those videos and text on these platforms?
 We are getting overburdened with material which is very difficult to resist.
 Whatever spare time we earlier had is now going maximum to social media, watching and sharing information in different forms.
-There are virtually unlimited opportunities for pleasurable content from social media, as well as from Internet like gaming, videos, movies, porn movies etc. Young generation get tempted to use internet more often.
+There are virtually unlimited opportunities for pleasurable content from social media, as well as from the Internet like gaming, videos, movies, porn movies, etc. The young generation gets tempted to use the internet more often.

 Indians spend nearly 4.3 hours on mobiles in a day.
 It was 3.5 hours last year.
 Students spend from 4 to 7 hours a day on phone.
-Some even use mobile for more than 10 hours in a day.
+Some even use mobile for more than 10 hours a day.
 According to a survey, millennials (those who were born between 1980 and 1994) check their phones even more often: more than 150 times per day.
 Digital obsession is having a wide impact on youngsters’ studies, health, career, and relationships.

-That so many students are mentally and physically occupied with social media obviously takes a toll on their studies, which in turn impacts their career.
+That so many students are mentally and physically occupied with social media obviously takes a toll on their studies, which in turn impacts their careers.
 And as attention to studies decreases, work pressure from parents and teachers increases, and this leads to greater mental stress.
 Under the circumstances, how can these students be able to focus on their goals and aspirations?
-It’s a great dilemma that digital technology is helping as well as disruption the lives of young people.
+It’s a great dilemma that digital technology is helping as well as disrupting the lives of young people.
 It’s a double-edged weapon, depending upon how we use it.

 There are plenty of things, students can do, not only to make them productively busy but also improve their ability to focus and concentrate on their studies.
 This will, in turn, make them mentally fit and healthy.
-Besides, getting adequate sleep, eating healthy food and avoiding smoking and excessive alcohol, young generation should focus on:
+Besides, getting adequate sleep, eating healthy food, and avoiding smoking and excessive alcohol, the young generation should focus on:

 Get plenty of sleep: it’s really important for our physical and mental health.
 Sleep helps to regulate the chemicals in our brain that transmit information.
 Eat well: Eating well isn’t just important for our bodies, but it’s also important for our minds.
 Certain mineral deficiencies, such as iron and vitamin B12 deficiencies, can give us a low mood.
 Try to eat a balanced diet.
-Avoid alcohol, smoking and drugs: Drinking and smoking aren’t things which we always associate with withdrawal symptoms, but they can cause some which impact on our mental health.
+Avoid alcohol, smoking, and drugs: Drinking and smoking aren’t things that we always associate with withdrawal symptoms, but they can cause some which impact our mental health.

 To manage stress: Stress is often unavoidable, but knowing what triggers your stress and knowing how to cope is key in maintaining good mental health.
 Try to manage responsibilities and worries by making a list or a schedule of when we can resolve each issue.
 Activity and exercise: Activity and exercise are essential in maintaining good mental health.
 Do something that we enjoy: Try to make time for doing the fun things we enjoy.
-If we like going for a walk, painting or a specific TV show, try to set aside time to enjoy.
+If we like going for a walk, painting, or a specific TV show, try to set aside time to enjoy.
 Connect with others and be sociable: Make an effort to maintain good relationships and talk to people whenever we get the chance.
 Having friends is important not just for our self-esteem, but also for providing support when we are not feeling too great.
 Do things for others: Helping others isn’t just good for the people we are helping; it’s good for us too.